 NC Space Education Ambassadors will receive a $1,200 stipend upon successful completion of all required activities.
-All expenses for the professional development at NASA Langley Research Center (Hampton, Virginia) and the Bridging the Gap Conference (Raleigh, NC) will be covered by the NC Space Grant.
+NC Space Grant will cover all expenses (travel, lodging, per diem and substitute teacher pay) for the professional development at NASA Langley Research Center in Hampton, Virginia.

 Jobi Cook, Associate Director, 919-515-5933, firstname.lastname@example.org